mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Google Analytics](https://analytics.google.com/ "Google Analytics")

-Google's flagship website tool that tracks everything you need to know.
-This is an essential tool.
+Google's flagship website analytics tool tracks everything you need to know about your website's traffic.
 If you do not have this hooked up, you are not only missing out on valuable data, your SEO is likely penalized.

 ### [Google Search Console](https://search.google.com/search-console/about "Google Search Console")